How to Print an Airtable View and Export It to PDF

 Click Test PDF to preview your template with sample data.
 Test PDFs include a watermark and do not increment the version number.
 Click Save Changes when satisfied.

-Step 3: Add E-Signature (Optional)
+Step 3: Add E-Signature to Your Report

 View Report supports e-signature for documents that require approval or sign-off.